Billy Walters (rugby league): 2023

 In round 15 of the 2023 NRL season, Walters played his 50th NRL game.
 In round 24, Walters scored two tries for Brisbane in their 54-10 victory over Parramatta.

 In the 2023 preliminary final, Walters scored two tries in a 42-12 win over the New Zealand Warriors, helping the Brisbane club get to their first grand final in eight years.

 Walters played 26 matches for Brisbane in the 2023 NRL season.
 Walters played in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.

 2024

 Walters played 23 games for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

 2025

 On 15 September, Brisbane announced that Walters would be ruled out of the rest of the finals after suffering "ACL damage" during the clubs win against Canberra.
 Due to this injury Walters missed the 2025 NRL grand final win over the Melbourne Storm but was invited by captain Adam Reynolds to help lift the Provan Summons Trophy.

+2026

+On 19 August 2026, the Broncos announced that Walters had re-signed with the club until the end of 2028.

+Walters played just seven matches for Brisbane in the 2026 NRL season as the club finished 14th on the table.